jatupan1989/boomjum1989/Precedence-in-the-matrix.md

-A defining feature of *HTTP Switchboard* is the precedence/graylisting/inheritance concept in the matrix.
+The defining features of *HTTP Switchboard* are the precedence/graylisting/inheritance concepts in the matrix.

 A "graylisted" matrix cell (pale green or pale red) means the cell inherits its allow or block status from a higher precedence cell in the matrix.